mvolkmann/blog/src/alfred.md

 ## File Search

-To search for a file by name and open it, enter "open {file-name}".
+To search for a file by name and open it, enter "`open {file-name}`".
 Typically this is the same as just entering the file name.

-To search for files containing certain text, enter "in {text}".
+To search for files containing certain text, enter "`in {text}`".

-To search for a file and reveal it in the Finder, enter "find {file-name}".
+To search for a file and reveal it in the Finder, enter "`find {file-name}`".

 ## Music - PowerPack-only